 Email: cseeger2@buffalo.edu

-Dr. Seeger grew up in Rochester, NY.
+Dr. Seeger grew up in Rochester, N.Y.
 Her interest in ophthalmology began early as her father is an ophthalmologist.
 She graduated summa cum laude from Loyola University Maryland with a major in biochemistry.
 She received her medical degree from the Pennsylvania State University College of Medicine where she was inducted to the Gold Humanism Honor Society.
 She has a longstanding interest in teaching which she fostered through both her undergraduate and medical school education by serving as a tutor and small group instructor.
 Dr. Seeger enjoys playing classical piano, traveling and making homemade pizza with her friends and family in her free time.